alb3rtov/alb3rtov/README.md

  🌱 I’m currently working on my Bachelor's Final Project (using React Native, Node.js and Express)

- 💬 Ask me about in albertovmrm@gmail.com

  📫 You can visit my [blog](https://informaticaenuno.wordpress.com/) about networks and computer systems

+ 💬 You can reach me in:

 </div>